-Out of all of the anime that released in 2022, these are the best!
+Out of all of the anime that were released in 2022, these are the best!
 I will continue to update this post throughout the year as new anime are released.
-All of the anime listed on this post are available to watch now on an anime streaming service.
+All of the anime listed in this post are available to watch now on an anime streaming service.

 Best Continuing Anime of 2022

-I really wanted to focus on the new anime that came out this year on this list, but so many amazing continuing seasons released or are releasing in 2022 also that I have to mention as well, including a few that have been long-awaited like the Bleach Thousand Year Blood War Arc and Classroom of the Elite II.
+I really wanted to focus on the new anime that came out this year on this list, but so many amazing continuing seasons released or are being released in 2022 that I have to mention as well, including a few that have been long-awaited like Bleach Thousand Year Blood War Arc and Classroom of the Elite II.

 Out of all the continuing anime seasons I watched in 2022, these were my favorites!
 I highly recommend checking out all of these anime if you have yet to get into them.